 - One cluster management IP address.
-This address can move from node to node in the cluster but is always available so that you can connect to the Avere Control Panel configuration tool.
+This address can move from node to node in the cluster as needed so that it is always available.
+Use this address to connect to the Avere Control Panel configuration tool.

 - For each cluster node:

 - At least one client-facing IP address.
-(All client-facing addresses are managed by the cluster's vserver, which can move them among nodes as needed.)
+(All client-facing addresses are managed by the cluster's vserver, which can move the IP addresses among nodes as needed.)